Milk-Cool/CheburChat/README.md

 *You can help this project by testing or adding support for more boards!*

 ## Building and setup
-First, install [PlatformIO](https://platformio.org/).
-Then, clone this project using `git clone`, open it in VSCode and in the PlatformIO menu (on the left side) select your board and:
+First, install [PlatformIO](https://platformio.org/) and [NodeJS](https://nodejs.org/en).
+Then, clone this project using `git clone`, install Node dependencies in `frontend/` using `npm i`, open it in VSCode and in the PlatformIO menu (on the left side) select your board and:

 - Click "General" -> "Upload"
 - Wait for the build/upload process to finish (this also builds the frontend)